RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 ### Configuring the RAK811

 To connect the RAK811 board to a LoRa P2P connection or a LoRaWAN network, the board must be configured and LoRa parameters must be set by sending AT commands.
 Connect the RAK811 board to the computer as described in the previous section.
 Using the serial communication tool, for example, the [RAK Serial Port Tool](https://downloads.rakwireless.com/en/LoRa/Tools), it is possible to send commands to the RAK811.
-For example, sending the `at+set_config=device:restart` and `at+version` commands will display the current firmware version as shown in Figure 3.
+For example, sending the `at+set_config=device:restart` and `at+version` commands will display the current firmware version, as shown in **Figure 3**.
 For more supported commands, refer to [AT Commands for RAK811 Evaluation Board](/Product-Categories/WisDuino/RAK811-Evaluation-Board/AT-Command-Manual/).

 <rk-img